The Short Text question requires students to respond to questions that have short, definite answers, for example, 1-2 words, or a number.

 More options

-Under More Options, you can specify the number of characters to be entered in the response box by entering a value in the Maximum Length field.
+- You can specify the number of characters to be entered in the response box by entering a value in the Character limit field.
 The maximum value is 250 characters.

 Layout